keift/blog/linux/install-neatd.md

 ## Uninstall Neatd

-This is how you can uninstall service.
+This is how you can uninstall Neatd.

 ```shell
 curl -fsSL https://raw.githubusercontent.com/keift/neatd/refs/heads/main/uninstall.sh | sh